Clavis Lodge No.8585

-Bellringers and freemasons have mingled together over many centuries and indeed many ringers have become freemasons.
+Bellringers and Freemasons have mingled together over many centuries and indeed many ringers have become Freemasons.
 An example of this mixing occurred during the civil war when in 1643 a well known ringer and Royalist of his day, William, the Second Lord Brereton, fled with his family to the garrisoned Biddulph Hall, Staffordshire following his defeat at the battle of Nantwich.
-Also holed up in Biddulph Hall was a budding young lawyer and fellow Royalist Elias Ashmole (born Lichfield 1617) who later became the most well known freemason of all.
-Biddulph Hall was thought to be a centre for freemasons in those days.
+Also holed up in Biddulph Hall was a budding young lawyer and fellow Royalist Elias Ashmole (born Lichfield 1617) who later became the most well known Freemason of all.
+Biddulph Hall was thought to be a centre for Freemasons in those days.
 The Hall was under siege from the Parliamentarian forces led by Lord Brereton’s cousin Sir William Brereton of the Malpas family line.
-The siege lasted some three months before the Parliamentarian forces brought up ‘Roaring Meg’ a mighty cannon from Stafford that reduced the Hall to ruins and brought about the surrender of the Royalists.
+The siege lasted some three months before the Parliamentarian forces brought up ‘Roaring Meg’ a mighty cannon from Stafford which reduced the Hall to ruins and brought about the surrender of the Royalists.
 The holes made by this huge cannon can be seen to this day punched into the walls of the ruined Hall.
-In 1682 Elias Ashmole attended a meeting At Masons Hall, London that stood in Masons Avenue off Basinghall Street opposite Ye Old Dr Butlers Head a favourite watering hole for ringers in recent years.
+In 1682 Elias Ashmole attended a meeting at Masons Hall in London which stood in Masons Avenue off Basinghall Street - opposite Ye Old Dr Butlers Head a favourite watering hole for ringers in recent years.

 First peal ever rung by Freemasons was rung at St Clement Danes on December 4th 1919: 5003 Grandsire Caters.
 Ringers left to right Canon G.F.Coleridge, Rev C.W.O.Jenkyn, W.H.Hollier, J.H.B.Hesse, E.Bishop, A.A.Hughes, J.H.Shepherd, G.R.Fardon (cond), W.H.Judd, H.Argyle.